259-Amazon’s Blockbuster Innovation

 In 2005, Amazon introduced its Prime Free Shipping program.
 This yearly subscription program promised free two-day shipping on any purchase the subscriber made from Amazon.
 Five years later, 13% of Amazon’s 130 million active users are Prime members.
 More significantly, 20% of the subscribers who purchased products from Amazon in the last twelve months are Prime subscribers.
 These Prime subscribers purchase two to three times as much as non-Prime subscribers over the course of a year.
+These are Large and Very Large customers, see HERE.
 This Performance innovation removes an impediment to purchasing on Amazon.
 In fact, it increases the odds greatly that online purchases will be made on Amazon rather than on a competitive site.
 This has been a blockbuster innovation for Amazon.
 The innovation holds a special appeal to the larger customers in the market.

 Still, Amazon has proven to be an innovative company who can find ways to build a business in non-traditional ways.
 It continues to grab market share in the retail business.

 Amazon Prime has been one of the most successful product innovations of all time.
 Introduced in 2005 at a cost of $79 per year, Amazon Prime has improved markedly over the years.
 It began life by promising free shipping with two day delivery on orders of $25 or more.
 Over the years, Amazon has cut many delivery times to 1 day or less on selected products.
 Here is a personal example.
 On December 21, I ordered a bottle of supplement pills around 11 o’clock in the morning.
 Amazon estimated that my package would arrive between 4 and 8 AM on December 22.
 Sure enough, the package was on my doorstep before 8 o’clock on the morning of December 22.
 I still shake my head at that speed.
 These short delivery times have been very successful Convenience improvements.